Cesar Romero: Career

-The Romero routinely played "Latin lovers" in films from the 1930s until the 1950s, usually in supporting roles.
-In 1935, Romero played a leading role The Devil is a Woman opposite Marlene Dietrich.
+Romero made his debut in 1927 as a dancer in the musical “Lady Do”.
+He made Broadway debut in 1932 as Ricci in play "Dinner at Eight," which ran for more than 300 performances.
+Romero routinely played "Latin lovers" in films from the 1930s until the 1950s, usually in supporting roles.
+Romero played Antonio Galvan, one of two suitors vying for Marlene Dietrich in The Devil is a Woman.

 Romero starred as the Cisco Kid in six westerns made between 1939 and 1941.
-Romero danced and performed comedy in the 20th Century Fox films he starred in opposite Carmen Miranda and Betty Grable, such as Week-End in Havana and Springtime in the Rockies, in the 1940s.
+He danced and performed comedy in the 20th Century Fox films he starred in opposite Carmen Miranda and Betty Grable, such as Week-End in Havana (1941) and Springtime in the Rockies (1942)..

 He also played a minor role as Sinjin, a piano player in Glenn Miller's band, in the 1942 20th Century Fox musical Orchestra Wives.
 In The Thin Man (1934), Romero played a villainous supporting role opposite the film's main stars William Powell and Myrna Loy.

 Many of Romero's films from this early period saw him cast in small character parts, such as Italian gangsters and East Indian princes.
 Romero had a lead role as the Pathan rebel leader, Khoda Khan, in John Ford's British Raj-era action film Wee Willie Winkie (1937) starring Shirley Temple and Victor McLaglen and a supporting role as the Indian servant Ram Dass in The Little Princess (1939), also with Temple.

-He also appeared in a comic turn as a foil for Frank Sinatra and his crew in Ocean's 11 (1960) starring the Rat Pack (Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford and Joey Bishop).
+Romero also appeared in a comic turn as a foil for Frank Sinatra and his crew in Ocean's 11 (1960) starring the Rat Pack (Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford and Joey Bishop).

-Romero sometimes played the leading man, for example in Allan Dwan's 15 Maiden Lane (1936) opposite Claire Trevor, as well as winning the key role of the Doc Holliday character (with name changed to "Doc Halliday") in Dwan's acclaimed Wyatt Earp saga Frontier Marshal (1939) starring Randolph Scott and Nancy Kelly three years later.
-20th Century Fox, along with mogul Darryl Zanuck, selected Romero to co-star with Tyrone Power in the Technicolor historical epic Captain from Castile (1947), directed by Henry King.
+Romero sometimes played the leading man, for example in Allan Dwan's 15 Maiden Lane (1936) opposite Claire Trevor as well as winning the key role of the Doc Holliday character (with name changed to "Doc Halliday") in Dwan's acclaimed Wyatt Earp saga Frontier Marshal (1939) starring Randolph Scott and Nancy Kelly three years later.
+Twentieth Century Fox, along with mogul Darryl Zanuck, selected Romero to co-star with Tyrone Power in the Technicolor historical epic Captain from Castile (1947), directed by Henry King.
 While Power played a fictionalized character, Romero played Hernán Cortés, a historical conquistador in Spain's conquest of the Americas.

 Among almost countless television credits, Romero appeared several times on The Martha Raye Show in the mid-1950s.

 He portrayed Don Diego de la Vega's maternal uncle in a number of second-season Zorro episodes.